What is the max length / width table your legs will support?

 The legs themselves will not have an impact on how long your table can be.
-If the total weight is within the limits set out in out weight guide then your good to go from the perspective of the legs alone.
+If the total weight is within the limits set out in our weight guide then you're good to go from the perspective of the legs alone.

 However, on long tables you will need to consider the structure of the material you are using and whether this will be strong enough to take the weight and not sag over time.

 The below examples are really just a guide and will not guarantee results in all situations.
 They are simply a collection of things we have either tried or seen our customers complete with good results.

 - 24mm thickness will be suitable for a table up to around 2 meters in length, just under the length of an 8'x4' sheet.

 - 32mm thick will work up to around a 3 meter length, just under a 10'x5' sheet.

 Plywood - Benches

 - Without any support a standard 24mm thick sheet wont really hold any more than 1 adult without it bouncing.